paulopez78/devops-tools/docs/k8s.md

 - Export pod to a yaml file and create it declarative way.
 - Multiple containers in a pod sharing a volume, sidecar container pattern.
 - Pods lifecycle, failing containers and probes.
+- ReplicationController and Replicasets

 All the `kubectl` examples are in the file `k8s-pods.sh`

-# Session 7: Kubernetes networking and deployments
+# Session 6: Kubernetes services and deployments

+- Expose pod and replicaset with a service, explaining service selector.
+- ClusterIp, NodePort, LoadBalancer services types.

 All the `kubectl` examples are in the file `k8s-network.sh`

-# Session 8: Kubernetes ingress, configmaps and secrets
+# Session 7: Kubernetes ingress, configmaps and secrets

-# Session 9 (optional): Kubernetes storate and statefulsets
+# Session 8: Kubernetes storate and statefulsets